Gahill1826/Laboratory-of-Neuroimaging/README.md

 LONI Research Protocols:
 LONI research protocol supports neuroimaging investigation of brain structure, function, and physiology in health and disease by using comprehensive imaging analysis.

+Atlases (of human and animal diseases) (Alzheimer is the largest database) A desire to understand brain spatial characteristics; structure, features, shape and characteristics, and region of functional activation.
+These characteristics are used to index schemes and nomenclature systems.
+LONI brain atlas integrate information from multiple representations of the brain to increase confidence in statistical and visual power.

 Techniques in Neuroimaging:
 CT (Roentgen-Ray Computed Tomography)
 A beam of x-ray passes through the brain and is detected according to the density of the tissue encountered.
 Detectors positioned around the circumference of the scanner collect attenuation readings from multiple angles.
 A computerized algorithm reconstructs an image of each slice.